Stefan Arestis | Sep 18, 2018 | 4

 This is a guest post by fellow gay blogger Michael Demmons of the TheRTWGuys travel blog:

 Iran’s human rights record is bad.
 There is no sugar-coating that.
-When it comes to gay people, it’s almost as bad as it gets.
+When it comes to gay people, it’s almost as bad as it gets, just like other places in the Middle East, like Dubai.
 Most LGBT people who follow the news know the terrible punishments that Iran has imposed for people even suspected of being gay.

 Some human rights organisations say that between 4,000-6,000 gay men and lesbians have been executed in Iran since 1979.
 As recently as April 2017, 30 gay men were arrested in the Isfahan province.